Library

 Summarizing feedback in your own words too early is risky.
 It can make you miss how users feel or how they frame problems.

-Keep a Running Codebook
+Keep a running codebook

 As you work, keep a living document that lists all your codes.
 Write a short description of each code as soon as you create it.
 Even add a quick example from the data to show how you used it.